teresa-mcgee/R-class-23/README.md

 ```
 data(primers)
 ```

+Once the package is installed once, users can easily grab the most recent version by running `updateRClass()`.

 ## Class sequence
 Appropriate vignettes are in parentheses.
 For some there are two options.
 The first one is more in-depth.
 You should use your best judgement when deciding which lesson is most appropriate for your class.
 * Class 1: Set up, introduction to R and RStudio, and operators (operators)